ll7/scenario_runner/Docs/Basics_of_bash_automation.md

 ## 3.)
 Run multiple Terminals from one bash script

-For the Carla Use Case it was a consideration to call several separate command lines from a bash script to execute the respective scripts (Carla Server, Scenario, Manual Control, Record, etc.) Due to a memory overflow (more about this in [chapter](Semi_automated_tests.md)) this idea was abandoned.
+For the carla use case it was a consideration to call several separate command lines from a bash script to execute the respective scripts (Carla Server, Scenario, Manual Control, Record, etc.) Due to a memory overflow (more about this in [chapter](Semi_automated_tests.md)) this idea was abandoned.

 However, the command for this is the following:
 ```
 #gnome-terminal -e <command>
 ```